Dissecting Reionisation with the Cosmic Star Formation and Active Galactic Nuclei Luminosity History: Introduction

 \section{Introduction}

 Following both Big Bang nucleosynthesis and subsequent recombination, the overwhelming baryonic content of the intergalactic medium (IGM) consisted of neutral hydrogen (HI) and helium (HeI).
-Because the cosmic microwave background (CMB) photons could no longer keep the hydrogen ionised at $z\approx 1100$, the neutral contents only become ionised again with the emergence of the first sources of light from stars and super massive black holes \citep[SMBHs, e.g.,][]{barkanaBeginningFirstSources2001a}.
+Because the cosmic microwave background (CMB) photons could no longer keep the hydrogen ionised at $z\approx 1100$, the neutral contents only became ionised again with the emergence of the first sources of light from stars and supermassive black holes \citep[SMBHs, e.g.,][]{barkanaBeginningFirstSources2001a}.

 A key piece of evidence of reionisation comes in the form of the Gunn-Peterson trough in the spectra of distant quasars \citep{gunnDensityNeutralHydrogen1965}.
 The trough appears as total absorption at wavelengths shorter than the Lyman-$\alpha$ line ($\lambda < \SI{1216}{\angstrom}$) indicating a Universe completely filled with HI.
-Quasars at $z\lesssim 6$, on the other hand, show the Lyman-$\alpha$ forest instead of the Gunn-Peterson trough indicating sparser spatial coverage of HI; hence, reionisation is thought to have completed--when most of the Universe became uniformly ionised--by $z\approx 6$ \citep[e.g.,][]{fanSurvey58Quasarsin2001,beckerEvidenceReionizationAtz2001}.
+Quasars at $z\lesssim 6$, on the other hand, show the Lyman-$\alpha$ forest instead of the Gunn-Peterson trough indicating sparser spatial coverage of HI; hence, reionisation is thought to have completed -- when most of the Universe became uniformly ionised -- by $z\approx 6$ \citep[e.g.,][]{fanSurvey58Quasarsin2001,beckerEvidenceReionizationAtz2001}.
 Additionally, CMB photons experience Thomson scattering off free electrons produced during reionisation.
 Thus, the optical depth of the CMB as constrained by, for example the \textit{Wilkinson Microwave Anisotropy Probe} \citep[\textit{WMAP,}][]{bennettFirstYearWilkinsonMicrowave2003} or the \textit{Planck} telescope \citep{adamPlanckIntermediateResults2016,aghanimPlanck2018Results2020b}, provide further constraints on the timing of reionisation, having been $\approx 50\%$ completed by $z\approx 7-8$.

 Because of the almost complete absorption of $\lambda \leq \SI{912}{\angstrom}$ photons due to the intergalactic medium (IGM), nature has impeded our ability to study the ionising radiation of the ionising sources.
 Hence, often low redshift, $z=0-3$, galaxies are instead investigated to establish relationships between the intrinsic Lyman continuum and intrinsic ultraviolet (UV) luminosity \citep[$\mathrm{L^{intrinsic}_{UV}}$, e.g.,][]{steidelKeckLymanContinuum2018,begleyVANDELSSurveyMeasurement2022,chisholmFarultravioletContinuumSlope2022,saldana-lopezLowRedshiftLymanContinuum2022,pahlConnectionEscapeIonizing2023}.
 Obtaining the intrinsic luminosity involves accounting for the proportion of photons that enter the line of sight compared to the total photon production, otherwise known as the escape fraction, $f_{\mathrm{esc}}$.
 Hence, the number of ionising photons produced in a galaxy and transmitted into the IGM is calculated as,